sysartifacts/sysartifacts.github.io/README.md

 ## Adding an additional conference to sysartifacts

-We welcome other system conferences to join the efforts to make systems artifacts easily accessible.
+We welcome other systems conferences to join the efforts to make systems artifacts easily accessible.

 To add a conference, please follow the following steps and submit a PR.